Miou, a simple scheduler for OCaml 5

 You've finally completed this little tutorial, which demonstrates what is arguably the most challenging part of Miou.
 It should be noted that we have mentioned other possible solutions in our interaction with the system here and there:

-• starting with epoll()
+- starting with

-• mentioning interruption mechanisms other than our Unix.pipe
+- mentioning interruption mechanisms other than our

-• explaining a completely different design with Stdlib.Thread that could be more efficient
+- explaining a completely different design with

 In addition to these, there are subtle differences between systems (even Unix), and we realize that standardizing and homogenizing such a problem is a difficult task.
 What is most important to take away from this tutorial is Miou's ability to allow you to re-appropriate what is, for us, essential in the development of a system and network application: interactions with the system.